AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

-* **matrix** - It is the AequilibraE matrix with the demand for that traffic class, but which can have an arbitrary number of user-classes, setup as different layers of the matrix object (see the :ref:`multiple_user_classes`
+* **matrix** - It is the AequilibraE matrix with the demand for that traffic class, but which can have an arbitrary number of user-classes, setup as different layers of the matrix object

-* **pce** - The passenger-car equivalent is the standard way of modeling multi-class traffic assignment equilibrium in a consistent manner (see [4] for the technical detail), and it is set to 1 by default.
+* **pce** - The passenger-car equivalent is the standard way of modeling multi-class traffic assignment equilibrium in a consistent manner (see [4]_ for the technical detail), and it is set to 1 by default.
 If the **pce** for a certain class should be different than one, one can make a quick method call.

 Example: